liamtoaldo/AskInline/README.md

 | **Privacy First** | Your API key stays local in `browser.storage.sync` — never sent to third parties |

 ## 📦 Installation

+Install directly from Firefox Add-ons: [AskInline on AMO](https://addons.mozilla.org/en-US/firefox/addon/askinline/)

+Or load it temporarily for development:

 1. Clone this repository:
    ```bash